slauger/docker-centos-omd/README.md

 # docker-centos-omd

-Containerized build of OMD Labs edition
+Containerized build of OMD Labs edition for testing and demonstration purposes.